HermanusKB007/telos-docs/docs/nodes/installing-the-telos-node.md

 To get started as a developer, you need to [prepare your development environment](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/index).

+## Configuring Nodeos for Producing and Non-producing environments
+Follow the [link](https://developers.eos.io/manuals/eos/latest/nodeos/usage/node-setups/index) for an in-depth discussion on how to configure `nodeos` (with the applicable plugins) to operate as a block producing node or non-producing node.

 ## Configuring Nodeos for Development Environment

 The following list provides instructions to prepare your local development environment: